Bhanudeep/SpeerAssesment/Readme.md

 2) Every user can create a note,
 3) delete a note by entering the corresponding id,
 4) update the contents of the note by entering the corresponding id
-5) and share their note with another user by entering username(case sensitive) and corresponding id. instructions to run  the application:
+5) and share their note with another user by entering username(case sensitive) and corresponding id. <br\>
+instructions to run  the application:
-Install MongoDb locally and Set environment variable of mongodb to path.
+Install MongoDb locally and Set environment variable of mongodb to path.<br\
-Install Python 3 and install flask framework and pymongo package using pip pip install flask pip install pymongo pip install flask_pymongo
+Install Python 3 and install flask framework and pymongo package using pip<br\
+pip install flask<br\
+pip install pymongo<br\
+pip install flask_pymongo<br\
-After successful installation of all the dependencies proceed to run the application using command "python server.py" .
+After successful installation of all the dependencies proceed to run the application using command "python server.py" .<br\

 I will be attaching a video to demonstrate how this application works.